lyndametref/RBoilerplateShinyAppPackage/README.md

 ```

 ## Some Notes
-- By deflault the app will run on port 8888, `launch(xxxx)` will change the port
+- By default the app will run on port 8888, `launch(xxxx)` will change the port
 to xxxx.
-- Build Source Pacakge will save the tar.gz file in the parent folder
+- Build Source Package will save the tar.gz file in the parent folder
 - the following error mean probably that the specified port is not available
 ```
 Error in startServer(host, port, handlerManager$createHttpuvApp()) :
   Failed to create server
 ```

-## Referencres
+## References
 https://deanattali.com/2015/04/21/r-package-shiny-app/